-People have been managing projects in business for as long as there have been businesses.
 Project management is necessary for organizations of all types and sizes, whether it is formally recognized or not.
-But for complex organizations and those where the outcomes are high stakes, like healthcare, applying a standard for project management and professionalizing the role of project manager helps improve results.
+But for complex organizations, applying a standard for project management and professionalizing the role of project manager helps improve results.

 A Guide to the Project Management Body of Knowledge (PMBOK® Guide) is the Project Management Institute’s flagship publication.
 The guide lays out well-proven, consensus-based practices that are widely used.
 The publication, which was first released in 1996, is now in its 6th edition.

 The PMBOK® Guide is developed by active project management practitioners and subject matter experts.
-The project management community reviews it before it is released to make sure it continuously reflects the current state of the profession.
+The project management community reviews it before it is released to make sure it continuously reflects the profession’s current state.

 The Project Management Institute

 PMI offers eight certifications that “recognize knowledge and competency,” including the Project Management Professional (PMP)® certification, which serves as the standard of professionalism in the field.
-To earn a PMI credential, candidates must document that they have met required education and experience requirements, then they must then pass an exam.
-To maintain most credentials, holders must earn Professional Development Units (PDUs), by taking classes, attending PMI global congresses, contributing to professional research, or writing and publishing papers on the subject.
+To earn a PMI credential, candidates must document that they have met required education and experience requirements, then they must pass an exam.

 PMBOK® is the standard by which PMP (Project Management Professional) certification through PMI is obtained.
 PMP is an important industry-recognized certification for project managers.
-The PMBOK® approach is valuable because it enables organizations to standardize project management practices across departments.
+The PMBOK® goal is to enable organizations to standardize project management practices across departments.
 It also helps project managers work with a standardized system across organizations.
 This means that a project manager who moves from one company to another can use the same practices.

 The PMBOK® structure includes five process groups, ten knowledge areas, and 47 project management processes.
 The knowledge areas group the PM processes by project management content.